-Compatibility with adjacent land uses is a key factor when considering a proposed change in zoning.
-The following is a list of adjacent uses and accompanying zoning designations for the surrounding properties:
+Compatibility with adjacent land uses is a key factor when considering a proposed change in future land use.
+The following list of adjacent uses and accompanying map illustrates the existing land uses for the surrounding properties:

-The existing land uses and zoning designation of the adjacent properties are as follows:
+The existing land uses and future land use designation of the adjacent properties are as follows:

+North: Current Use: Multiple light industrial uses & Undeveloped Land

+Future Land Use Designation: Warehouse Distribution & Office

+East: Current Use: Interstate 75 / Santa Fe College Campus & Multifamily (across I-75)

+Future Land Use Designation: Institutional

+South: Current Use: Residential Subdivision

+Future Land Use Designation: Low Density Residential (LDR)

-- North: Current Use: Multiple light industrial uses & Undeveloped Land Zoning: BW & AP - East: Current Use: Interstate 75 / Santa Fe College Campus & Multifamily (across I-75) Zoning: R-2a & RP - South: Current Use: Residential Subdivision Zoning: RE-1 - West: Current Use: NW 98th Street / Meadowbrook Golf Course (across NW 98th Street) Zoning: PD
+West: Current Use: NW 98th Street / Meadowbrook Golf Course (across NW 98th Street)

+Future Land Use Designation: Recreation

-The proposed zoning change will allow for the development of the property with a mix of residential and non-residential uses that are similar and compatible with the surrounding existing development patterns.
-The proposed Medium Density Residential (R-2) development area is compatible with the office designation to the north, the conservation area to the south and the Meadowbrook community to the west, which is developed in a similar density/unit type.
-The proposed Light Industrial (ML) is compatible with the existing BW zoning to the north, the interstate to the east and with the proposed 100-foot conservation area (serving as natural buffer) to the south.
+The proposed land use change will allow for the development of the property with a mix of residential and non-residential uses that are similar and compatible with the surrounding existing development patterns.
+The proposed Medium Density Residential development area is compatible with the office designation to the north, the conservation area to the south and the Meadowbrook community to the west, which is developed in a similar density/unit type.
+The proposed Light Industrial is compatible with the existing Warehouse/Distribution land use designation to the north, the interstate to the east and with the proposed 100-foot conservation area (serving as natural buffer) to the south.
 Additionally, the elimination of any future road connection to the south will significantly increase compatibility between uses.

-Upon analyzing the existing land use pattern, the proposed zoning change will not negatively affect the nature of the existing development pattern in the area and in fact, should create a more compatible land use pattern based on the factors indicated above.
+Upon analyzing these existing land use pattern, the proposed land use change will have no negative effect the nature of the existing development pattern in the area and in fact, should create a more compatible land use pattern based on the factors indicated above.